COMP 2160 Programming Practices

 Please see the Important Dates section of the U of M General Calendar for information on holidays, exams, and voluntary withdrawal dates.

-A signed Faculty of Science honesty declaration must be included with an assignment for its mark to be counted towards your final grade.
+A signed Faculty of Science honesty declaration must be provided for your assignment and lab work to be counted towards your final grade.

 Textbook (required)